13 Things to Never Store in Your Garage

 3. Art

 While it might be tempting to store art in your garage, it might not be the best place for it.
 The environment in garages is often not controlled, which can put your art at risk for mold or mildew.
-A clean and dry place like a closet or temperature-controlled room is a much better spot.
+A clean and dry place, like a closet or temperature-controlled room, is a much better spot.

 4. Pet Food

-Storing pet food in your garage is also unadvisable.
+Storing pet food in your garage is also inadvisable.
 The fluctuation in temperatures can cause the food to become moldy during warmer weather, which can make your pet sick.
 Plus, pet food is basically an invitation for mice and other critters to come in for a nice little snack.

 They are often enticed by the smell and can chew through even the toughest of bags.
 If you must store pet food in the garage, store it in well-secured plastic containers and keep an eye on it during warm weather.